alpharsh/projects/ReduxProject/README.md

 This is a simple Todo application built using React and Redux Toolkit.

+## Live Demo
+Check out the live version of the Todo Application [here](https://todoreduxx.vercel.app/).

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/todo-app.git`
+1. Clone the repository: `git clone https://github.com/alpharsh/reactprojects.git`
-2. Navigate to the project directory: `cd todo-app`
+2. Navigate to the project directory: `cd ReduxProject`
 3. Install dependencies: `npm install`

 ## Usage